Get

 For dogs that need occasional anal gland expression, going to the veterinarian or groomer is often the method of choice.
 But if your dog suffers from persistent anal gland issues, you might be wondering if you can just express them at home.

-Most dogs can have their anal glands expressed at home, but if you want to try this, be sure to get hands-on instructions from your vet first and seek their advice if you have any questions or concerns about the process.
+Most dogs can have their anal glands expressed at home, but if you want to try this, be sure to get hands-on instructions from a vet first and seek their advice if you have any questions or concerns about the process.

 What Are a Dog’s Anal Glands?